0xCD4/C-Programming/Pointers/Array-pointer.md

 ```
 You can see that every element has its own memory address.

 I think that it will be enough for this blog.
-Part 2 will be shared,
+Part 2 will be shared.
+Stay tuned
-.Stay tuned